DBoocock/cans/README.rst

    .. math::
      N_{i} \rightarrow N_{j} \ \ \ \ \ \forall\ j \in \delta_{i},

 where delta_i are the nearest neighbours (dark blue spots).
-We can again assume mass action kinetics for these reactions.
-Considering the sum of diffusion reactions in both directions between i and its nearest neighbours, we modify the rate equation for N to arrive at a model of competition:
+We again assume mass action kinetics for these reactions.
+Considering the sum of diffusion reactions in and out of a culture, we modify the rate equation for N to arrive at a model of competition:

 .. image:: https://cloud.githubusercontent.com/assets/14029228/20245254/3ac81818-a995-11e6-8aa2-15feefca046d.jpg
    :alt: Rate equations for competition model